-Before Milestone A, site visits may not be possible because at this stage there is rarely hardware to support the conceptual designs.
+In some scenarios (e.g. before Milestone A), site visits may not be possible due to the lack of hardware to support the conceptual designs.
 Under special circumstances, currently running production lines may be visited if the program anticipates similar process and tooling will be used.

-The schedule is typically driven by a variety of considerations including timing of acquisition milestone reviews or program baseline reviews; availability of qualified team members; and contractor scheduling concerns; etc. For a small technology demonstration project, an assessment might take a single day at one contractor's facility and require a team of two or three persons.
+The schedule is typically driven by a variety of considerations including timing of acquisition milestone reviews or program baseline reviews; availability of participating members; and scheduling concerns; etc. For a small technology demonstration project, an assessment might take a single day at one facility and require a small team.
 A major acquisition program may require multiple site visits over a period of months and involve a larger team, not all of whom will go to every site.